hanielcedraz/endoGenes/README.md

     ps.
-If you do not use Linux or macOS, use the file run_endoGenes_notebook.ipynb to run your analysis.
+If you do not use Linux or macOS, use the file run_endoGenes_notebook.ipynb and click in "Open in Colab" at the top to run your analysis.